-Date formulated: September 2014 Approved by GB: November 2014 Date for Review: November 2016
+Date formulated: November 2014 Date reviewed: November 2017

+Approved by GB: Date for Review: November 2018

 Rationale

 The curriculum is all the planned activities that we organise in order to promote learning, personal, social and emotional growth.
 It includes the statutory requirements of the National Curriculum and the range of extra-curricular activities that the school organises in order to enrich the experience for the children.
 It also includes the 'hidden curriculum,' or what the children learn from the way they are treated and are expected to behave.
 We aim to teach the children how to grow into positive, responsible people, who can work and co-operate with others while developing a range of knowledge and skills.